SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 2. Type in a word, like cat”.

-3. Take note of the content in the ctx.signals area.
-This is a debugging display of the Datastar data on the search page itself.
+3. Take note of the content in the pre element with the data-json-signals attribute.
+This attribute is used as debugging display of the Datastar data on the search page itself.

 4. Also note the debugger area and the search results area.
-This content is generated in the search results page.
+This content is generated in the search results Twig template that is passed back to the search template for display by updating specific elements.

 The code